iv-mexx/sencha-3ios/README.md

 This is usefull if you want to combine the Sencha Touch app with native iOS functions.

-For more information check my blogpost:
+## More Information

-**TODO: Add link to blog post**
+For more information read my [blog post](www.innovaptor.com/blog/2013/05/06/create-a-sencha-touch-webapp-and-deploy-within-a-native-ios-app.html)

 ## Production Build-Phase